rudberga/CI-MS1-wedding-website/README.md

 > *- "As a guest, I expect to find out more information about the couple who are getting married, so I can learn more about them"*

+> *- "As a guest, I expect to find contact information or social links to the couple, so I can contact them with questions"*

 ### Strategy

 The main goal for this website is for it to act as an invitation and information hub for the guests of the wedding, where they can see all details as well as RSVP directly in an effortless manner.
 This will be displayed in a user friendly, minimal and beautifully designed way.
 The website will also act as a platform for the couple where they will be able to see how many guests are coming as well as other requests.